Delmar T. Oviatt Library

 Music and Media

-The Music and Media Collection consists of CDs and LPs, including jazz, international, classical and contemporary genres supported by music scores and books on music history and theory.
-It also contains DVDs ranging from instructional programming to feature films.
-In addition, patrons have access to more videos online through Films on Demand.
-Music and Media supports the music, cinema and theater curricula at CSUN, and provides instructional media complementing many other disciplines.
+Music and Media supports the music, cinema, and theater curricula at CSUN, and provides instructional media complementing many other campus disciplines.
+The department holds the Library’s collection of music books and scores, plus instructional videos and DVDs, CDs, LPs and audio books.
 Most of the collection is available for checkout and patrons can view or listen to all material in the area’s media carrels or review room.
-Music and Media is located on the second floor, east wing and provides a welcoming environment for course study and research, or for simply relaxing and personal enjoyment in the lounge areas.
+In addition, faculty can reserve and transmit media to their classrooms over the University Video Network.
+The Library also subscribes to many streaming video databases.
+Music and Media (Second Floor, East Wing) provides a welcoming environment for course study and research, or for simply relaxing and personal enjoyment.

 Reading and Study Areas

 In addition to the general reading and study areas available on all floors, the Library also offers private study areas.
-Group study rooms and individual study rooms are located on all floors.
+Group and individual study rooms are located on all floors.
 Rules for their use and group size are posted in the rooms and are on the Library’s website at Study Rooms and Lockers.
-Most study rooms have to be reserved using the Library’s online reservation system.
-Faculty and graduate student study rooms, located on the lower floor, west wing, are available on a day-to-day basis.
+Most study rooms have to be reserved by using the Library’s online reservation system.
+Faculty and graduate student study rooms (Lower Floor, West Wing) and are accessible from the main floor.
 Inquire at the Guest Services Desk about availability.
-In addition, the Gohstand Reading Room on the second floor west wing provides quiet space specifically designated for leisure reading.
+In addition, the Gohstand Reading Room (Second Floor, West Wing) provides quiet space specifically designated for leisure reading.

 Reference and Research Services

-The Library maintains a large electronic and print collection of reference materials providing factual information or directing patrons to further sources for that information.
-Such materials include, but are not limited to, encyclopedias, dictionaries, almanacs, atlases, handbooks, directories, style manuals, and bibliographies.
+The Library maintains a large electronic and print collection of reference materials which provides factual information or directs patrons to further sources for that information.
+Such materials include, but are not limited to, encyclopedias, dictionaries, almanacs, atlases, handbooks, directories, style manuals and bibliographies.

-Resources are available in print or electronic formats–sometimes both.
-Electronic reference materials can be accessed through the Library Catalog.
-See Finding Sources–Reference Books for more information.
-Print reference sources are indicated by “Learning Commons” or “Ref” under LOCATION in the Library Catalog record.
+Resources are available in print or electronic formats—sometimes both.
+Electronic reference materials can be accessed through OneSearch.

-As general policy, library reference materials are not allowed to circulate outside of the Library.
+As a general policy, print library reference materials are not allowed to circulate outside of the Library.

 Appointments may be made with subject specialist librarians for lengthier consultations on a topic or reference source.
-You can find your subject specialist and his or her phone number at Subject Specialists.
+You can find your subject specialist and their phone number at Subject Specialists.

 In addition, we provide reference assistance by telephone, text message and through our online reference services.
 To learn more about these options, go to Ask a Librarian.

-Reserve materials are located primarily in RPM (fourth floor, east wing).
-Music course reserves and multimedia reserves are located in Music and Media (second floor, east wing) and children’s literature reserves and education course reserves are located in the Teacher Curriculum Center (TCC, lower level, room 26).
-Reserve materials are listed by course number and instructor’s last name and can be searched by visiting Course Reserves.
+Reserve materials are located primarily in RPM (Fourth Floor, East Wing).
+Music course reserves and multimedia reserves are located in Music and Media (Second Floor, East Wing) and children’s literature reserves and education course reserves are located in the Teacher Curriculum Center (TCC), (Lower Level, Room 26).
+Reserve materials are listed by course number and instructor’s last name, and they can be searched by visiting Course Reserves.
+Electronic course material may be accessed through an instructor’s LMS page (Canvas or Moodle.)
+Linked articles in the CSUN electronic databases may be found in the reading list for each course in the course reserves search page.

-Current periodical and newspaper print titles are also found in RPM.
-Recent issues of magazines and journals are shelved in call number order.
-Back issues of newspapers are retained for several months until they are discarded or until the microform subscription copies arrive.
+Current periodicals (magazines and journals) and newspapers received in print are also found in RPM, and shelved in call number order.
+Back issues of newspapers are retained for several months, until they are discarded or until the microform subscription copies arrive.
 Retention length differs with each title.
+Note: the majority of the Library’s periodicals and newspapers are available online.
+Titles of all magazines, journals, e-journals, serials and newspapers owned by the Library can be found through OneSearch.
+To search for individual articles, use OneSearch or search specific Databases by Subject.

-Older issues of magazines and journals are bound into volumes and can be retrieved from ASRS storage systems, usually within 10 minutes.
-Use the Library online catalog to request stored volumes.
-Stored periodicals will be delivered to the RPM service desk, fourth floor, east wing.
-Please return the materials to the service desk.
+Older issues of periodicals (magazines and journals) received in print are bound into volumes and can be retrieved from the ASRS storage system, usually within 10 minutes.
+Use OneSearch to request stored volumes, which will be delivered to the RPM service desk.
 Almost all microform titles are stored in the ASRS.
 Ask for assistance at the RPM service desk.

 Special Collections and Archives

 Special Collections and Archives houses rare and unique collections and provides opportunities for scholarly research and publication.
-Material is available for onsite research in the Special Collections and Archives reading room, west wing, second floor.
-While in the reading room, researchers can make their own duplications using a scanner with the capability to save scans to their own USB drives, or emailing scans to themselves.
-Those who are unable to visit the department can order photocopies, scans, or other duplications.
-To find archival and manuscript collections which are a part of Special Collections please visit the Finding Aid Database, search the Library Catalog, or the Library’s Digital Collections.
+Material is available for onsite research in the Special Collections and Archives reading room on the library’s second floor.
+While in the Special Collections Reading Room, researchers can make their own duplications with a scanner on which they can save scans to their own USB drives or emailing scans to themselves.
+Those who are unable to visit the department can order photocopies, scans or other duplications.
+To find archival and manuscript collections that are a part of Special Collections, please visit the Finding Aid Database, or search OneSearch or the Library’s Digital Collections.
 For more information about how to access these collections, please read more about Using the Collections.
-There are no browsing stacks.
-All Special Collections and Archives material, including material stored in the ASRS, must be requested through the Special Collections and Archives reading room reading room.
-None of this material may circulate out of the Library.
-Scheduled hours are Monday and Tuesday, 9 a.m.-7:30 p.m.
-Wednesday -Friday, 9 a.m.-4:30 p.m.
+The stacks in Special Collections are closed.
+All Special Collections and Archives material, including material stored in the ASRS, must be requested through the Special Collections and Archives Reading Room.
+Special Collections materials cannot be used outside the Special Collections and Archives Reading Room.
+Scheduled hours are Monday and Tuesday, 9 a.m.–7:30 p.m., and Wednesday–Friday, 9 a.m.–4:30 p.m.
 Call (818) 677- 2832 for more information.

-The Teacher Curriculum Center features a collection of pre-school through grade 12 curriculum-oriented materials.
-It is located on the lower level of the Oviatt Library building, room 26.
-Included in the TCC collection are selected California state-adopted textbooks, the juvenile and young adult collection (Sharon Fogarty Young Readers’ Collection), CD-ROMs, educational games, curriculum guides, recordings, videotapes and DVDs.
-All are listed in the online catalog.
+The Teacher Curriculum Center (TCC) features a collection of preschool through grade 12 curriculum-oriented materials.
+It is located on the lower level of the Oviatt Library building, accessible from the main floor.
+Included in the TCC collection are selected California state-adopted textbooks, educational games, curriculum guides, recordings, videotapes, and DVDs (Dr. Karin J. Duran Teacher Curriculum Center Collection).
+In addition, the juvenile and young adult collection is housed in the TCC (Sharon Fogarty Young Readers’ Collection).
+All are listed in OneSearch.
 These items must be checked out and returned directly to the TCC.